Residency Application Timeline

 - Sign up for an AAMC account (you’ll need this to register your Token).

-- Upload ERAS Photo (via OASIS for IMGs).
+- Upload ERAS Photo.

+- Begin completing the basic information and demographic sections of the MyERAS Application.
 Save your application progress, but do not certify your application.
 After certifying, you cannot add or change anything except for personal/contact information.

 June continued...